 During labour we tap into our primal side and meditation encourages you to relax and believe in your body’s ability.
 Even simple things like turning down the lights and focusing on your breathing can help you stay calm and feel more in touch with your body.

-Try combining massage with essential oils for added benefit.
+Try combining a pregnancy massage with essential oils for added benefit.
 Some of the most popular oils for labouring women include:

 - Lavender - for relaxation

 - Jasmine - to increase the effectiveness of contractions